 Major Enduring Themes - The term “major enduring themes” is used in several places in the Social Studies Standards.
 This term refers to general topics or issues that have been relevant over a long period of time.
 Using a consistent set of themes can serve as a framework within which other concepts, topics, and facts can be organized.
 It can also help students make connections between events within and across historical eras, and use history to help make informed decisions.
 The Civics and Government, Personal Finance and Economics, Geography, and History Standards all include performance expectations that address individual, cultural, international, and global connections.
 It will be up to the School Administrative Units to determine whether they use these performance expectations as an opportunity to integrate across the disciplines of the social studies or address them separately.
 The “enduring themes,” some of which overlap, include:

-Freedom and Justice
+Freedom and Oppression

-Conflict and Compromise
+Conflict and Cooperation

 Technology and Innovation

-Unity and Diversity

-Continuity and Change Over Time
+Inclusion and ExclusionContinuity and Change Over Time

+Economic Models

+Justice and Exploitation

+Spatial and Geographical Awareness

+Connection and Culture

-Supply and Demand
+Time and Place

+A concept is a general idea, understanding, and/or thought embodying a set of things that have one or more properties in common.
+A concept can be expressed in a single word (e.g, democracy) or a simple phrase (e.g., cultural perspectives) .
+Conceptual understandings show a relationship between concepts and help organize them and make sense of them by revealing patterns of connection.
+They provide the big ideas – or frameworks – for students to organize their own way of structuring their understandings across interests and academic disciplines.

+Conceptual Understandings examples:

+A society’s wants and needs drive supply and demand.

+Actions and policies can have significant consequences.

+Rights enjoyed by individuals are inconsistent across groups.

+Political systems empower some, while oppressing and exploiting others.

+Time, place, culture, and experience influence perception.
+In addition, perception influences time, place, culture and experience.

+Similarities and differences among groups enrich our society and impact relationships among individuals and groups. (acceptance/existence)

 Eras – School Administrative Units (SAU) should develop a coherent curriculum that provides students with a balanced exposure to the major eras of United States and World History.
 The term “various eras” in this document refers to those eras that are selected by an SAU to build a cohesive, balanced understanding.
 The “eras,” some of which overlap, include: